junxit/us-congress-bills-116/metadata.md

 - 2020-09-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-545.
 - 2020-09-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-545.
 - 2020-09-29 — The title of the measure was amended.
 Agreed to without objection.
+- 2020-09-30 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.